Overseas Highway, mile by mile

-There are dozens of B&B’s and unique lodgings through the city, including a few of my favorites: The elegant Heron House, the more basic Eden House, and the Key Lime Inn.
-Key West Bed and Breakfast is a popular and reasonably priced B&B in a historic building filled with original art.
-(For a bargain, book one of the four second-floor rooms that share two bathrooms, which can be as cheap s $90 in summer.)
+There are dozens of B&B’s and unique lodgings through the city, including a few of my favorites: The elegant Heron House, Key Lime Inn.
+Key West Bed and Breakfast, and the historic Eden House.
+(For a bargain, book one of the four second-floor rooms that share two bathrooms.)

 ** Hotels.com: Find a room in Key West **

-Required stops on the saloon tour — this is, after all, Key West — are Sloppy Joe’s, Captain Tony’s (the original Sloppy Joe’s), the Bull and Whistle, the raucus honky tonk saloon, Cowboy Bill’s, and at the ultra-funky Blue Heaven, a historic Bahamian Village watering hole where Ernest Hemingway officiated boxing matches in the 1930s.
-Blue Heaven as a cool outdoor patio bar shaded by huge oaks where you’ll often find entertainment.
+Required stops on the saloon tour — this is, after all, Key West — are Sloppy Joe’s, Captain Tony’s (the original Sloppy Joe’s), the Bull and Whistle, the raucus honky tonk saloon Cowboy Bill’s, and ultra-funky Blue Heaven, a historic Bahamian Village watering hole where Ernest Hemingway officiated boxing matches in the 1930s.

 And no visit to Key West is complete without a visit to landmark Mallory Square at sunset.